aiidateam/aiida-core/docs/source/howto/run_codes.rst

 .. code-block:: console

-   $ verdi computer disable COMPUTERNAME
+   $ verdi computer disable COMPUTERLABEL
-   $ verdi computer enable COMPUTERNAME
+   $ verdi computer enable COMPUTERLABEL

 For further hints on tuning the configuration of your computers, see :ref:`how-to:installation:supercomputers`